krlsdgzmn/agira-dapp/README.md

 ## Known Issues

-- **Deployment Requirement**: Every time a product is added, the dApp must be redeployed.
-This issue arises due to limitations with Next.js and the `@dfinity/agent` library.
+- **Redeployment Required**: Every time a product is added, the dApp needs to be redeployed due to a problem with Next.js and `@dfinity/agent`.
+This is discussed in detail in a [pull request](https://github.com/krlsdgzmn/agira-dapp/pull/2) by the creator of Juno.

+  The PR outlines several issues related to SSR (server-side rendering) and agent-js compatibility in Next.js.
+Key points include:

+  - The need for static export and the limitations of using `generateStaticParams` with agent-js.
+  - The contradiction between the development and production behaviors in Next.js.
+  - A workaround involving the creation of a script that populates a static JSON file with product data.

+  The PR also suggests that building the dApp whenever data changes might be the best approach to avoid runtime issues.
+Special thanks to the creator of Juno for his contributions and insights.

 ## Project Description